hugopl/queryit/README.md

 ## Usage

-On a rails project directory just run it.
+On a rails or amber project directory just run it, a connection will be made to the development database:

 ```
 $ queryit
 ```

-Or specify the database URI
+Or specify the database URI:

 ```
 $ queryit --uri postgres://localhost/database
 ```

+## Database support

+Despite of only be really tested with Postgres and SQLite, it should work with MySQL too.

 ## Development

-All this still in a very early development stage.
+The application is already useful but still need some love.
 Above is a todo list in no specific order:

 - [x] Basic query execution/show results.
 - [x] Save results to CSV.